Understanding Irritable Bowel Syndrome (IBS)

 The exact cause of Irritable Bowel Syndrome (IBS) is not fully understood.
 However, several factors are believed to contribute to its development:

-- Gut Motility Issues: IBS may result from abnormal muscle contractions in the intestines, leading to faster or slower movement of food and waste through the digestive tract.
+- Gut Motility Issues: IBS may result from abnormal muscle contractions in the intestines, which can lead to faster or slower movement of food and waste through the digestive tract.

 - Visceral Hypersensitivity: Some individuals with IBS have increased sensitivity in their intestines, which can lead to discomfort or pain even with average amounts of gas or stool.